Alexzihaohu/2021s1final/ccc.md

 - SOAP/WS is a stack of protocols that covers every aspect of using a remote service, from service discovery, to service description, to the actual request/response
 - ReST makes use of the different HTTP Methods (GET, POST, PUT, DELETE, etc)

+**REST advantage**

+- REST allows a greater variety of data formats, whereas SOAP only allows XML.
+- Coupled with JSON (which typically works better with data and offers faster parsing), REST is generally considered easier to work with.
+- Thanks to JSON, REST offers better support for browser clients.
+- REST provides superior performance, particularly through caching for information that’s not altered and not dynamic.
+- It is the protocol used most often for major services such as Yahoo, Ebay, Amazon, and even Google.
+- REST is generally faster and uses less bandwidth.
+It’s also easier to integrate with existing websites with no need to refactor site infrastructure.
+This enables developers to work faster rather than spend time rewriting a site from scratch.
+Instead, they can simply add additional functionality.

+**SOAP adv**

+- For instance, if you need more robust security, SOAP’s support for WS-Security can come in handy.
+It offers some additional assurances for data privacy and integrity.
+It also provides support for identity verification through intermediaries rather than just point-to-point, as provided by SSL
+- offers built-in retry logic to compensate for failed communications
+- SOAP’s standard HTTP protocol makes it easier for it to operate across firewalls and proxies without modifications to the SOAP protocol itself.
+But, because it uses the complex XML format, it tends to be slower compared to middleware such as ICE and COBRA.
+- Additionally, while it’s rarely needed, some use cases require greater transactional reliability than what can be achieved with HTTP (which limits REST in this capacity).
+If you need ACID-compliant transactions, SOAP is the way to go.
+- In some cases, designing SOAP services can actually be less complex compared to REST.
+For web services that support complex operations, requiring content and context to be maintained, designing a SOAP service requires less coding in the application layer for transactions, security, trust, and other elements.
+- SOAP is highly extensible through other protocols and technologies.
+In addition to WS-Security, SOAP supports WS-Addressing, WS-Coordination, WS-ReliableMessaging, and a host of other web services standards, a full list of which you can find on W3C.

 ### WSDL(Web Services Description Language)

 - The Web Services Description Language (WSDL) is an XML-based interface description language that describes thefunctionality offered by a web service.